Penelopeep/SwitchElementTraveller/README.md

 ## If you have error like this below with plugin then use <a href="https://cdn.discordapp.com/attachments/1012424860120649809/1012989879216521247/Switchelement-without-cons.jar">this version without constellation picker</a> and use /setconst to set constellations.
 ![unknown](https://user-images.githubusercontent.com/81880849/187020549-44e9e896-08c1-422b-89e7-f287ef437457.png)

+## For cultivation users:
+Currently resources are broken and you can't download the newest version of Grasscutter resources.
+Because of that dendro traveller won't work (it changes, but skill and normal attacks won't work).
+For that here's guide how to fix it:

+- Use win+r and paste this: `%appdata%\cultivation\grasscutter\resources\BinOutput\AbilityGroup\AbilityGroup_Other_PlayerElementAbility.json`
+> (for non-windows server look into grasscutter folder\resources\BinOutput\AbilityGroup\ for AbilityGroup_Other_PlayerElementAbility.json file)
+- Then into this file paste entire code from there: https://raw.githubusercontent.com/Koko-boya/Grasscutter_Resources/bcddce5358fee45178c514c7432f6a19698e7384/Resources/BinOutput/AbilityGroup/AbilityGroup_Other_PlayerElementAbility.json
+- Restart server

 If you have any question then dm me: <a href="https://discord.com/users/276265598508466176">Penelopeep#7963</a>

 # Looking for help: <br>